-If you are for instance a blogger or write articles for an online magazine or newspaper, you encounter this question on a probably daily basis: should I add an image to my article?
+If you are, for instance, a blogger or you write articles for an online magazine or newspaper, you might encounter this question on a daily basis: should I add an image to my article?
 The answer is “Yes”.
-Images make an article more vivid and can actually contribute to improving the SEO for your article.
-In this post, I’d like to explain the steps that should be taken to fully optimize an image for SEO.
+Images make an article more vivid and can contribute to the SEO of your article.
+In this post, I’d like to explain the steps that you should take to fully optimize an image for SEO.

-When optimizing an image you make sure it as small as it can be in terms of download size by using the right image compression.
+When you optimize an image, make it as small as possible – in terms of download size – by using the right image compression.
 A well-optimized image also has the right name and alt text, so it’s optimized for search engines too.

-Images, when added with a certain consideration, will help understand your article a lot.
+Images, when added with a certain consideration, will help readers understand your article better.
 “A picture is worth a thousand words”.
-Yeah, well, probably not for Google, but it can for sure spice up a 1,000 dull words, illustrate what you mean in a chart or data flow diagram, or simply make your social media efforts more attractive.
+Yeah, well, probably not for Google, but it can spice up a 1,000 dull words, illustrate what you mean in a chart or data flow diagram, or simply make your social media posts more enticing for sure.

-It’s a simple recommendation: use images to every article you write online.
-It’ll make it more appealing.
+It’s a simple recommendation: add images to every article you write online.
+They’ll make it more appealing.

 Finding the right image

 If you have the opportunity to add your own image, please do so.
 Your team page needs pictures of your team, not this dude on the right or one of his stock photo friends.
-Off topic: let alone that the dude might need a haircut.
+Off topic: let alone that the dude needs a haircut.

 There is a simple image SEO reason for that: an image that is surrounded by related text, ranks better for the keyword it is optimized for.
 More details on image SEO later.

-Animated GIFs are very popular these days.
-Don’t go overboard.
-It’ll make your post less attractive to read, as your reading will be interrupted by the movement in the image, of course.
-Like in the post where I found the above image.
+Even with Animated GIFs being very popular these days, don’t go overboard.
+It’ll make your post less attractive to read, as your reading will be interrupted by the movement of the image, of course.
+Like in the post where I found the image above.

 Preparing images for use in your article

 When you have found the right image to use, either an illustration, chart or photo, the next step is to optimize that image for use on your website.
-There are a number of things to take in consideration:
+There are a number of things that you should think about:

 Choose the right file name